Burning Out to Breaking Open!

 Burnout symptoms were knocking at my door ten years before my actual collapse.
 I say collapse because that’s how it felt at the time.
 In fact, I remember the start of my unravelling was during a tennis match.
 I was about to serve when a wave of fatigue hit me so hard, I nearly fell to my knees.
 I knew it wasn’t related to the immediate activity, rather it was cumulative and deep.
 I felt as if I was floating out of my body.
 There was a hollow fragility to my being, like an empty shell.
 In that moment, my ability to make an effort vanished and within a few days I took a leave from work.
 I knew something had changed inside of me and I was terrified.

 I was breaking open, that’s what happened.
-It took me the better part of a year to recover (and discover) my new post burnout self, with the help of family, friends and health care professionals.
+It took me the better part of a year to recover (and discover) my new post burnout self.
+I didn't do it alone.
+I was extremely fortunate to have the help and support of my family, friends and a variety of health care professionals.
 The shift from burning out to breaking open came to me while preparing a presentation for a naturopathic medical conference.
 Ironically, my topic was about burnout and compassion fatigue.
 Throughout my recovery something was not sitting right for me as to why this was happening.
 I had the sneaking suspicion there was much more to this so-called condition.
 I didn’t believe it was a mere coincidence that many people of varying ages and professions suffer from burnout.
 I also didn’t believe burnout was caused overdoing or having a demanding job.
-Yes, those may be contributing factors, but not the cause.
+Yes, those may be contributing factors, but not the root cause.
 There was something bigger at play.
 Then while preparing my slides for the conference, I had the impulse to look at whether burnout was listed in the world-renowned International Classification of Diseases, a series of codes used for health insurance claims, collecting statistics and monitoring epidemics.
 Sure enough, it was; “ICD 73.0 Burnout: A state of vital exhaustion.”1 As soon as I read those words, I felt a surge of calm, powerful energy inside of me, a knowingness.
 This was the missing piece!

 To explain, a few definitions are needed: